NVIDIA/DeepLearningExamples/TensorFlow/Recommendation/WideAndDeep/README.md

 -  Evaluation metrics after every evaluation cycle at the end of every epoch.

 Checkpoints are stored at the end of every `--save_checkpoints_steps` at the `--model_dir` location.

-### Deploying the Wide & Deep model using Triton Inference Server

-This repository does not contain code for deploying the model using Triton Inference Server.
-The details of such deployment together with obtained performance numbers was discussed on the [blog post](https://devblogs.nvidia.com/accelerating-wide-deep-recommender-inference-on-gpus/).

 ## Performance